-What is a Medigap policy?
-This is a supplemental health insurance policy that caters to your healthcare costs that are not covered by Primary Medicare.
-Such costs include co-payments, deductibles, and treatment outside the U.S. This policy doesn’t cover dental care, eyeglasses, vision care, private-duty nursing, and long-term care.
+A Medigap policy is supplemental health insurance that caters to your healthcare costs that are not covered by primary Medicare.
+Such costs include co-payments, deductibles, and treatment outside the U.S.

 Once you have enrolled in a plan, you will be required to pay the monthly premium to your insurer on top of your Medicare Part B premium.
-The monthly premium depends on the insurance company, the type of plan you purchase, your age, and your location.
+The cost of a Medigap policies monthly premium depends on the insurance company, the type of plan you purchase, your age, and your location.
 Paying your premiums on time guarantees you the renewal of your policy, even if you have a health-related problem.

 However, you may be forced to wait up to a period of six months for coverage, in the case of a pre-existing health condition.
 Your insurer may refuse to pay for your out-of-pocket costs for pre-existing health problems during that time.